 Let's look at how to view, interpret, and interact with a RepoSense report.

-As the report consist of web pages, it can be viewed using a Web Browser.
+As a report consists of web pages, it can be viewed using a Web Browser.
 Here are the ways to view the report in different situations.

 java -jar RepoSense.jar --view REPORT_FOLDER